TUDoAD/Abschlussarbeiten_Oeing/Yang/readme.md

 ***
 ## Manual:

-Here is the sequence of the HAZOP & risk analysis
+Here is the sequence of the HAZOP & risk analysis:

 ```mermaid
 graph LR;